Pressure Cooker Pork Stew with Kabocha Squash

 Step 1

-Pat the meat dry with paper towel.
+Pat the meat dry with a paper towels.
 Spread chunked pork on a large piece of parchment.

 Step 2